Heapy/awesome-kotlin/README.md

 * [PatilShreyas/NotyKT](https://github.com/PatilShreyas/NotyKT) - NotyKT is a complete Kotlin-stack (Backend + Android) application built to demonstrate the use of Modern development tools with best practices implementation.
 * [Marwa-Eltayeb/CurrencyExchange](https://github.com/Marwa-Eltayeb/CurrencyExchange) - Currency Exchange App that displays real-time currency rates, shows a chart for any currency pair in the world to see their currency history and provides a currency converter.
 * [AmrDeveloper/Linkhub](https://github.com/AmrDeveloper/Linkhub) - Free and open source effective link management app with no ads.
-* [ahong222/happy21](https://github.com/ahong222/happy21) - A simple game of Black-Jack write with kotlin
+* [Karumi/KataSuperHeroesKotlin](https://github.com/Karumi/KataSuperHeroesKotlin) - A full exercise to learn how to create espresso tests using test doubles and a dependency injector for Android written in Kotlin.

 ### <a name="android-extensions"></a>Extensions <sup>[Back ⇈](#android-extensions-subcategory)</sup>
 * [ajalt/timberkt](https://github.com/ajalt/timberkt) - Easy Android logging with Kotlin and Timber.